-Corda Music Publications, in collaboration with Danubia Discs, have produced a new CD of twenty four German songs and ballads c.1800.
+GOETHE and the GUITAR Corda Music Publications, in collaboration with Danubia Discs, have produced a CD of twenty four German songs and ballads c.1800.
 These songs are with original guitar accompaniments from the early 19th century and are settings of lyrics by Johann Wolfgang Goethe and Friedrich Schiller.
 Printed editions of the songs are now published.
-For more details of this project, with a list of the 24 songs on the CD and short biographies of the performing artists, please see below:
+See new additions to the list at Guitar Song For more details of the Goethe & The Guitar project, with a list of the 24 songs on the CD and short biographies of the performing artists, please see below.

-Discs can be ordered directly from Corda Music Publications at:
+Discs and music can be ordered directly from Corda Music Publications at: : Corda Orders

-For details of our published editions of the songs, click on CMP 162 - GERMAN GUITAR SONGS of the 19th Century,
+For details of our published editions of the songs, click on CMP 162 - GERMAN GUITAR SONGS of the 19th Century.
+Information about the artists and ensembles involved in the recordings is at www.cordamusic.co.uk/concert.html .

 CD CM002 Goethe und die Gitarre In Verbindung mit DanubiaDiscs hat Corda Music Publications eine neue CD veröffentlicht, die lyrische Gedichte und Balladen vornehmlich von Joh.
 Wolfg. von Goethe aber auch von Friedr.
 Schiller auf historischen Instrumenten bringt, in Vertonungen von deutschen Kleinmeistern um 1800.
 Fast alle der 24 Nummern haben Originalbegleitungen für die Gitarre – einige mit zusätzlicher Traversflöte oder auch mit Tafelklavier.
 Gedruckten Ausgaben der aufgenommenen Lieder sind von Corda Music erhältlich.
 Für weitere Informationen und eine Liste der aufgenommenen Kompositionen und biographische Skizzen der Künstler und Künstlerinnen, siehe unten.